feng shui, vastu, wabi-sabi, and wu wei

-Vastu is compatible with the goals and intentions of Wabi Sabi, the Japanese aesthetic philosophy that values elegance, beauty, serenity, simplicity, authenticity, cleanliness, a meditative quality, and appreciation of and connection with nature.
+Vastu is also compatible with the goals and intentions of Wabi Sabi, the Japanese aesthetic philosophy that values elegance, beauty, serenity, simplicity, authenticity, cleanliness, a meditative quality, and appreciation of and connection with nature.
 Both systems view beauty as an essential component.
 If you follow all the rules but do not include beauty, it's not really Vastu.
 The sadness and melancholy sometimes associated with wabi-sabi is not something supported by Vastu, but its true underlying meaning of serenity and alignment with nature is realized even more through application of Vastu principles.

 Wabi Sabi's embrace of the impermanence of this world is a spiritual and physical truth.
 Vastu acknowledges that everything is always changing.
 Vastu connects your home with the unchanging source of all manifestation and even considers that buildings have a lifespan.
 As the spiritual energy of Wabi Sabi suggests, there is no true "perfection" in this life; yet buildings designed according to Vastu retain the precise perfection inherent in the laws of nature and the subtle mechanics of creation.
 This mathematical perfection allows us greater connection with nature and greater inner freedom and spiritual experience -- a truly authentic life -- the underlying goal of wabi-sabi.
 Beauty, honoring of nature, and use of natural materials are necessary ingredients of both Vastu and Wabi Sabi.